 - Utility providers

 We will only ask for personal information that is appropriate to enable us to deliver our services.
 In some cases, you can refuse to provide your details if you deem a request to be inappropriate.
-However, you should note that this may impact on our ability to provide some services to you if you refuse to provide information.
+However, you should note that this may impact on our ability to provide some services to you, if you refuse to provide information that stops us from doing so.

 How we manage your personal information